 This is archived documentation for InfluxData product versions that are no longer maintained.
 For newer documentation, see the latest InfluxData documentation.

 Chronograf provides a user interface for Kapacitor, InfluxData’s processing framework for creating alerts, running ETL jobs, and detecting anomalies in your data.
-This guide offers insights into how Kapacitor interacts with Chronograf and introduces advanced Kapacitor usage within Chronograf.
+This guide offers a lower-level insight into how Kapacitor interacts with Chronograf and introduces advanced Kapacitor usage within Chronograf.

 It stores it in the